rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 );
 {{< /highlight >}}

-In your *src/Repository/index.js* file, create your first import/export statements for the RepositoryList component that comes from a dedicated file in this folder.
-Basically the *index.js* file is used as your entry point to this Repository module.
-Everything that is used from within this module should be accessible by importing it from this *index.js* file.
+In your *src/Repository/index.js* file, create your first import/export statements for the RepositoryList component from a dedicated file in this folder.
+The *index.js* file is used as your entry point to this Repository module.
+Everything used from this module should be accessible by importing it from this *index.js* file.

 {{< highlight javascript >}}
 import RepositoryList from './RepositoryList';